cyber-wpmm/Pi-Hole/README.md

 **SSH Terminal Fix (if needed):**

-If you can't use `nano` during SSH session:
+If you can't use `nano` during an SSH session:

 ```bash
 export TERM=xterm-256color